Looming Methane Rules Putting Pressure On Technology Development, Equivalency Deals

 “The bottom line is that we may have technologies for certain types [of solutions], but in many cases they are not cost effective and the objective of our testing facilities is to help testing and verification of cost-effective methane detection and mitigation technologies,” said Asgarpour.

-“My vision is to reduce methane emissions to a cost of $5 per tonne of CO2 equivalent — significantly below ten times the cost of reducing CO2.”
+“My vision is to reduce methane emissions with a cost of $5 per tonne of CO2 equivalent — essentially significantly below ten times of cost of reducing CO2.”
+Reducing CO2 emissions typically starts at a cost of about $50 per tonne reduced for some low hanging fruit opportunities, he said.

 In a crowd sourcing exercise PTAC found that while producers have started coming together to share detection and mitigation technologies, the ecosystem remains somewhat fragmented in terms of measurement and reporting, technology development and testing, and deployment.
 “There is a lack of a systematic, coherent approach from articulation of challenges to deployment of technologies,” said Asgarpour.
 “The shot gun approach to technology validation, verification and field testing needs a single window.”